 How Understanding DNA Structure Revolutionised Medicine

-But ultimately what can determine your susceptibility to develop certain diseases?
-Environmental factors obviously play a part, but your genetic make-up plays a key role.
+Environmental factors play a part, but your genetic make-up plays a key role.
 The initial discovery of DNA structure was the first step towards understanding the human genome and laid the foundation for further invaluable scientific research.

 Findings by numerous Scientists led to the discovery of DNA structure

-James Watson and Frances Crick are generally the names that spring to mind when thinking about the discovery of DNA structure in 1953, but their conclusions were based on the findings and hypotheses of numerous other scientists who deserve recognition.
+James Watson and Frances Crick are generally the names that spring to mind when thinking about the discovery of DNA structure in 1953.
+Still, their conclusions were based on the findings and hypotheses of numerous other scientists who deserve recognition.

 Watson and Crick propose the Double Helix

-What else was so special about their model?
-They realised that only specific pairings could occur and that these were A & T and G & C. This was a particularly significant finding because it meant that if the sequence of bases on one chain was given then the sequence of the other chain could automatically be determined.
+What else was so unique about their model?
+They realised that only specific pairings could occur.
+These were A & T and G & C. This was a particularly significant finding because if the sequence of bases on one chain was given, then the sequence of the other chain could automatically be determined.

 DNA Replication and Heredity

-Their most remarkable findings include realising that within a long molecule of DNA a vast number of different combinations of base pair sequences was possible and hence it seemed as though it was the base sequence that encoded the genetic information.
+Their most remarkable findings include realising that a vast number of different combinations of base-pair sequences were possible within a long molecule of DNA.
+Hence, it seemed as though it was the base sequence that encoded the genetic information.
 The immediate impact of this discovery was huge due to its ability to explain DNA replication; their model showed that DNA was a pair of templates, each of which was complementary to the other.

 So, had they completely ‘discovered the secret of life’ as they claimed?
 Not quite.
-They still didn’t understand how the chains could unwind and separate in order to allow replication, nor did they know what the polynucleotide precursors i.e. the precursors of DNA’s ‘building blocks’ were.
+They still didn’t understand how the chains could unwind and separate to allow replication, nor did they know the polynucleotide precursors, i.e. the precursors of DNA’s ‘building blocks’, were.
 Nevertheless, they had made a breakthrough in the field of genetic coding and protein synthesis.

 Qualitative Discontinuous Variation

-Also, once the structure of DNA had been discovered, the door to develop DNA sequencing techniques (essentially just a way to determine the order of bases) was opened.
-In 1972 the first complete gene was sequenced from a bacteriophage by Fred Sanger; but it would take many more years before human genes could be sequenced.
+In 1972 the first complete gene was sequenced from a bacteriophage by Fred Sanger, but it would take many more years before human genes could be sequenced.

 Implications and Uses in treating and preventing diseases

-On a slightly less medical note, DNA sequencing is also used in forensics and in genetic fingerprinting.
-In the future gene therapy could be used to treat hereditary diseases such as cystic fibrosis.
+On a slightly less medical note, DNA sequencing is also used in forensics and genetic fingerprinting.
+In the future, gene therapy could be used to treat hereditary diseases such as cystic fibrosis.
 The process may involve healthy copies of genes being inserted into cells and mutated copies being deleted.

 How has the discovery of DNA structure changed the World?

 What would science be like today if it weren’t for Watson and Crick?
-We would undoubtedly be decades behind with regard to scientific knowledge, but with the continual development of more advanced imaging techniques it is unlikely that it would have been long before someone else had worked out the structure.
+We would undoubtedly be decades behind concerning scientific knowledge.
+Still, with the continual development of more advanced imaging techniques, it is unlikely that it would have been long before someone else had worked out the structure.